Skip to content

 CodeAnt AI's analysis explains why the Retrieval-Augmented Generation architecture used by AI coding assistants creates systemic limitations.
 RAG chunks code into isolated fragments; cross-service logic requires a connected context; and the approach struggles with complex queries, inconsistent data across services, and hallucinations.

-This architectural limitation affects both tools equally.
-Neither Antigravity nor Continue can reason about distributed system behavior without a fundamental redesign of their underlying RAG architecture.
+This architectural limitation affected both tools equally.
+Neither Antigravity nor Continue could reason about distributed system behavior without a fundamental redesign of their underlying RAG architecture.

 Google Antigravity vs Continue: Security and Compliance Gaps